imdavi/ImmVisServerPython/README.md

 * From the root directory of the project run the following command: `python -m immvis.grpc`
 * Open the root folder with [Visual Studio Code](https://code.visualstudio.com/) and run the debug task `Python: Immvis Grpc`

-## Loading datasets
+## Loading data sets

-The `LoadDataset` method is able to load datasets from any local path or remote URL but it's possible to configure the environment variable `IMMVIS_DATASETS` with a folder path to enable the method `ListAvailableDatasets` to get all the datasets available for that folder.
+The method `LoadDataset` is currently able to load data sets using a local path or remote URL as `datasetPath` parameter.
+In order to ease the process of selecting the available data sets locally, the framework includes a function called `ListAvailableDatasets` that is able to scan any path set on the the environment variable `IMMVIS_DATASETS`.
+If this environment variable is not configured, the function will search for the files inside a folder named `datasets` on the root folder of this project.

 The supported formats are: CSV (with comma separator), XLS and JSON.